Laguna Torre Hike

 How Difficult is the Hiking Route?

-The hiking route to Laguna Torre is moderately difficult.
-No prior experience is needed, but a good level of physical condition is required.
+The hiking route through Laguna Torre is moderately difficult.
+No previous experience is needed, but a good level of physical condition is required.
 The 4.3-mile walk takes approximately three hours.
-This activity is not recommended for individuals with cardiac or respiratory problems.

 Preise